 In 2011 I started the blog Australia Scout, which focused on Australian football (including the A-League and Socceroos).
 It became one of the most popular blogs on the A-League, receiving acclaim from notable figures in Australia including Socceroos coach Ange Postecoglou.

-In January 2016 Australia Scout moved to its new home on this site.
+In January 2016 Australia Scout moved to its new home on this site as Tim Palmer Football.

 In 2014, I was approached by Prozone Sports to establish the Football Department in Australia.
-I work as a Performance Analyst, where my work encompasses a wide range of analysis including opposition scouting, video analysis, and pre- and post-match analysis for clients including the Socceroos and A-League clubs.
-One of my current roles involves providing opposition analysis, post-match reports and long-term statistical and video analysis for the Socceroos.
+Between 2014-2016, I worked as a Performance Analyst, encompassing a wide range of analysis including opposition scouting, video analysis, and pre- and post-match analysis for clients, including several A-League clubs.
+For the Socceroos, I provided opposition analysis, post-match reports and long-term statistical and video analysis.

 I love coaching.
 It’s what I love most about football, and it’s what motivates me most as a career.
-I’ve completed the FFA C and B Licence courses and am currently coaching at the Gladesville Hornsby Football Association.
+I’ve completed the FFA C and B Licence courses and am currently coaching at the Gladesville Hornsby Spirit FC.
 I’ve been a Head Coach since 2013, working with U15-U18 age-groups.
+I am currently Head of Video, involved in the capture, coding and analysis of matches from U9s-First Grade.

 I also still play football.
 In 2014 I was selected for the Australian Deaf Football squad, making my international debut in a 4-1 win against North Korea.
 In 2015 we travelled to Chinese Taipei for the Asia-Pacific Deaf Games, where I played all four matches against Iran, Kazakhstan, Japan, and Malaysia.
 I’m a midfielder for my club and a centre-back for the national team.

 I’m also studying at University.
-I graduated with a Bachelor of Sport and Exercise Science in 2016 from the University of Technology, Sydney and am currently completing postgraduate Honours research in skill acquisition.
+I graduated with a Bachelor of Sport and Exercise Science in 2016 from the University of Technology, Sydney.
+In 2017 I received First Class Honours for Honours.
+I am currently completing a Master of Education (Sport Coaching) at Sydney University.
 I’ve also completed education in Sportstec/Sportscode, personal training, and community coaching.

-Part of my writing work includes contributing extensively to FourFourTwo Australia.
-This has included writing a weekly match analysis column on the A-League and Socceroos, as well as feature articles in the print edition of the magazine.
-I sometimes also write for the FFA official websites, including the Socceroos.com.au.
+Previously, I’ve contributed extensively to FourFourTwo Australia.
+This included writing a weekly match analysis column on Australian football, as well as feature articles in the print edition of the magazine.

-In the past, I have written for Leopold Method, World Soccer, Football Central AU, The Turf, The Roar, Backpage Football and OS Aussies.
+In the past, I have written for FIFA, the FFA websites, Leopold Method, World Soccer and The Roar.
 I have also written extensively about European football, working freelance for SB Nation Soccer.
-As a Chelsea fan, I am a blogger for We Ain’t Got No History.
+As a Chelsea fan, I was a blogger for We Ain’t Got No History.